About the Program

-Coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners, including youth.
+Coordinated by the Rural City of Wangaratta, the Program is guided by a consortium of agencies along with four community partners.

 The Program follows the collective impact model and takes a community-driven approach to better address and improve mental health and wellbeing and support for those affected by suicide in the Wangaratta municipality.

 Within the Program there are three priority areas, two of which were directly nominated by community.
 These priorities are:

 Creating connections – improving opportunities for people to connect.